Spanwise variations in membrane flutter dynamics: All edges fixed

-Below the colored boxes, the large panel shows many $\log_{10}|z_{\mathrm{asymm}}(t)|$ plots over a large region of $R_1$-$T_0$ space for the asymmetric (black) and symmetric (purple) initial conditions.
+At the bottom of figure~\ref{fig:FFFFar1nu0}, the large panel shows $\log_{10}|z_{\mathrm{asymm}}(t)|$ plots in the same $R_1$-$T_0$ space as the snapshots above, for the symmetric (purple) and asymmetric (black) initial conditions.
 The axes are omitted to simplify the figure, but the plots run up to $t \approx 1000$ in each case and the green and orange hash marks denote $\log_{10}|z_{\mathrm{asymm}}| = -7$ and 0 respectively.
-At the two smallest $R_1$, $z_{\mathrm{asymm}}(t)$ generally decreases for the asymmetric initial condition and stays small for the symmetric initial condition throughout the time shown.
+At $T_0=10^{-0.3}$ and $10^{-0.5}$, and small-to-moderate values of $R_1$, $z_{\mathrm{asymm}}(t)$ generally decreases for the asymmetric initial condition and stays small for the symmetric initial condition throughout the time shown.
 In these cases a symmetric oscillation or steady deflected shape occurs.
-Moving to $R_1 = 10^{-1}$, $z_{\mathrm{asymm}}(t)$ grows slowly at large times for both initial conditions at the top $T_0$, $10^{-0.1}$, and is nonmonotonic at $T_0 = 10^{-0.25}$, the case shown in (a) and~(b).
-Increasing $R_1$ to $10^{-0.5}$ changes large-time growth of $z_{\mathrm{asymm}}(t)$ to decay and vice-versa in several cases.
-At $R_1 > 10^0$, $z_{\mathrm{asymm}}(t)$ generally grows at large times, though the growth rate decreases with increasing $R_1$.
-The large-time steady-state behavior may only be reached for $t \gg 1000$ when $R_1 > 10^1$.
+Moving to $T_0 = 10^{-0.75}$, $z_{\mathrm{asymm}}(t)$ grows slowly for the symmetric initial condition and oscillates at large times for the asymmetric initial condition.
+At $R_1 > 10^{1.5}$, $z_{\mathrm{asymm}}(t)$ generally grows at large times, though the growth rate decreases with increasing $R_1$.
+The large-time steady-state behavior may only be reached for $t \gg 1000$ at these $R_1$ values.
 Taken together, the plots show how the long-time dynamics vary over parameter space and initial conditions with respect to spanwise asymmetry, and show typical time scales needed to reach the long-time dynamics.
-At most ($R_1$, $T_0$) values, the two $z_{\mathrm{asymm}}(t)$ plots with different initial conditions show similar long-time behavior, but in a few cases, such as the bottom left corner and the two rightmost columns in the middle row, there is little indication of eventual convergence.
+At most ($R_1$, $T_0$) values, the two $z_{\mathrm{asymm}}(t)$ plots with different initial conditions show similar long-time behavior, but in a few cases, such as the two rightmost columns in the top row, there is little indication of eventual convergence.